felix-hilden/sphinx-codeautolink/docs/src/reference.rst

    it is not processed (e.g. non-Python blocks) to avoid placement confusion.
    Skipped blocks are ignored in block concatenation as well, and concatenation is resumed without breaks after skipping is over.
+   "Next" doesn't need to be specified right before the block that would consume it.
+For e.g. literal blocks the skip directive would be inserted before the preceding paragraph.

 CSS class
 ---------